Travel Tips, Packing Recommendations, Rules of the Road

 It is a very good idea to put a duffel bag in the bottom of your suitcase.
 Three quarters of our guests panic on the second to last day of their trip because they realize they have run out of baggage room to pack all of their purchases.
 And, mailing or shipping souvenirs home is not only super expensive, it is also a massive investment in time, to find a post office, to fill out the paperwork, the find a box, etc. etc. Also really handy to have are those little foldable bags that people use to go shopping.
 They take up no space and can really be helpful.

 Most of our guests pack much more than they actually need or wear.
 Americans especially are sort of infamous for this.
 This is really unfortunate, because I have to watch them struggle with their heavy, huge bags.
-No one cares if you wear the same pair of slacks twice, or the same sweater over a clean t-shirt over and over.
+No one cares if you wear the same pair of slacks twice or three times or more, or the same sweater over a clean t-shirt over and over.
 The key is compactness, you’re be much, much happier not to have a huge ball and chain with you as we move from place to place.

 A note about things left behind…